CAPLTER/caplter-research-protocols/SRBP/SRBP_BirdDataEntry_Protocol.md

 * For each line on the datasheet recording a bird observation, enter the four letter code for Species under "Bird taxon", choose correct distance bin or FT, choose S (seen) or H (heard) or both, choose direction, and enter any notes.
 Click "Create Bird" when complete.
 Repeat for every line on the datasheet, being sure to check the reverse side of the datasheet for entries.

-* When bird entries are complete, click "Add a new noise observation" to enter data from the Sound Meter that is at the top of the datasheet.
-Enter the Sound Meter ID for "Meter", "Min noise", "Max noise", and "Noise description", which is the "Prominent noise source" line on the datasheet.
-If the minimum sound level is Lo, then leave the "Min noise" field blank and choose "below detection" from the "Min noise flag" drop down list.
-Do not enter "Max noise flag" as this field is no longer collected.

 * Once the datasheet has been completely entered, QC your work by clicking on "Surveys", then click on the unique number ID the database has given the survey.
-All fields from the datasheet will be visible o QC.
+All fields from the datasheet will be visible to QC.
 Use the various edit and delete buttons for each field as needed.